HGARgG-0710/math-expressions.js/README.md

 ### 13.generate()

-This function allows you to generate a row of data by giving it three numbers: firstly - the start position(the smallest number in the row), secondly - the end position(the largest position in the row) and thirdly - step number or the difference between each of row's numbers.
+This function allows you to generate a row of data by giving it three numbers: firstly - the start position(the smallest number in the row), secondly - the end position(the largest position in the row), thirdly - step number or the difference between each of row's numbers and fourthly - the precision of the step (if your have all else as integers, then 0), which is how many digits after dot does your step have.
+The last one is required in order to avoid an error, when calculating the next value (good old floating-point arithmetic).

 ### 14.find()